jamesread/EMEA-SA2-Training/exploreAtomic.md

 ```

 rhel-tools is a Super Privileged Container, which will be covered in the next presentation and lab.

+# Summary

+This lab was just to give you a tasted of RHEL Atomic, and what it feels like
+to be on the shell.
+It reinforces the concept that thee is no `yum` or commands
+that you may be familiar with on a standard RHEL distribution.

 ## [NEXT LAB](configureDocker.md)